Updated on 2025-08-20 GMT+08:00

 • The primary DB instance and DR instance are available and are deployed in different clouds or regions.
 The DR instance is deployed in standalone mode.

-• The specifications of the DR instance are at least equal to those of the primary DB instance.
+• The vCPUs, memory, and storage space of the DR instance must be greater than or equal to those of the primary instance.

 • The underlying architecture and major version of the DR instance must be the same as those of the primary DB instance.